gabrielbugarelli/haprocket-frontend/README.md

 <h1 align="center">
-   HapRocket API - The best feedback api on the planet.
+   HapRocket - The best feedback app on the planet.
 </h1>

 <p align="center">